diamond-diadem/diamond-diadem.github.io/content/en/documentation/use/guix-package.md

 ### The `guix time-machine` command

-Some packages require a specific version for a dependency.
+Some packages require a specific version of one or more dependencies.
 However, if you have run the `guix pull` command, then you have the latest versions of all packages.
-You may therefore find yourself in a situation where the code you want to use will not build.
+So you may find yourself in a situation where the code you want to use won't build.
 Don't panic, Guix has a ready-made solution for these problems!
-The `guix time-machine` command allows you to go back to a previous commit and thus access previous versions of dependencies.
-In practice, it is recommended to use a `channels.scm` file which contains the information about the desired commit.
-Again, several examples of channels files are available in the Diamond project's gitlab repository: [guix-packages](https://gricad-gitlab.univ-grenoble-alpes.fr/diamond/guix-packages/-/tree/master/manifests/with_time_machine?ref_type=heads).
+The `guix time-machine` command allows you to revert to a previous commit, and thus access earlier versions of dependencies.
+In practice, it is recommended to use a `channels.scm` file containing information about the desired commit.
+Again, several examples of channel files are available in the Diamond project's Gitlab repository: [guix-packages](https://gricad-gitlab.univ-grenoble-alpes.fr/diamond/guix-packages/-/tree/master/manifests/with_time_machine?ref_type=heads).

 A typical use of the `guix time-machine' command can therefore be summarised in the following line